This RA Concept guide describes the basic concepts of the EJBCA Registration Authority (RA).

 What is the EJBCA RA?

 What is there in a name, and what does it mean to have an RA installed?
-A Registration Authority (RA) handles enrollment operations, which can either be directly through EJBCA's RA interface as described in these sections, but can also be through other enrollment means such as ACME, EST, REST, etc.
+A Registration Authority (RA) handles enrollment operations, which can either be directly through EJBCA's RA interface as described in the following sections, but can also be through other enrollment means such as ACME, EST, REST, etc.

 How this is designed and handled is discussed in the section System Architectural Concepts.